Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Methodology

 We next relate $h(q)$ to other measures of complexity used in the literature.
 From the standard partition function-based multifractal formalism, the {\em classical multifractal scaling exponent} $\tau$ is related to $h(q)$ as \cite{Kantelhardt_2002}

-where $D_f$ is the fractal dimension, which we take to be 2 for 2D images \cite{Gu_2006}.
+where $D_f$ is the fractal dimension of the geometric support of the object.
+We take $D_f=2$ for a two-dimensional (2D) image \cite{Gu_2006}.
 If $h$ is independent of $q$, then $\tau$ is a linear function of $q$.
-Therefore, a nonlinear shape of $\tau(q)$ is an indication of multifractality of the system.
+Therefore, a nonlinear shape of $\tau(q)$ is an indication of the multifractality of the system.

 The {\em H$\ddot{o}$lder exponent} (also known as {\em singularity strength}), denoted by $\alpha$, is calculated by taking the Legendre transformation of eq.~\eqref{eq:tau} as

 where the prime denotes derivative with respect to $q$.
 We get